 A recent announcement from the Government regarding changes to the Town & Country Planning Order (2015) brings with it some very exciting news for farmers.

-If you are considering a new farm building, or a conversion for residential use, this may be of particular interest.
+If you are considering a new farm building, or a conversion for residential use, this information on agricultural permitted development may be of particular interest.

 New agricultural buildings

 One major impact of this changed regulation is the size of restriction of new agricultural buildings.
 This has been significantly increased, from 465sqm to 1000sqm, allowing for greater expansions within the farming community.
 The NFU has been lobbying for some time to boost farm productivity, so this is excellent news for the industry.